blackhole077/potionomics_rl_environment/README.md

 #### Percent of Cauldron Used

 Raising potion quality relies heavily on filling up the cauldron's magimin capacity as much as possible.
 Therefore, the agent should be given incentive to do the same, while still focusing on creating functional potions.
 This equation: $cauldron\_fullness=\Sigma(Magimins_{ingredients})/Cauldron_{MagiminCapcity}$ is multiplied against the cumulative delta to try and encourage the agent to balance both aspects equally.

+#### Potion Price

+While this is not included in the agent's reward function, the potion price does play an obvious role in how 'good' the outcome is.
+It also serves as the main point of contention for the contests in the game.
+However, because the player usually creates more than one potion per craft, transforming the profit into something more meaningful to the agent is not as simple as it seems.

+My current thought is using something akin to a sigmoid function to normalize the expected potion profit to the [0, 1] range, but this doesn't work very well when the expected profit can be orders of magnitude higher than the cost of the ingredients.
+Additionally, there are times where making a potion at a loss is recommended or necessary due to other factors (e.g., custom orders, contests, etc.), so negative rewards aren't exactly ideal either.